-- 8.82.
+- 8.81.
 Paragraph 167 of the NPPF states that in determining planning applications, Local Planning Authorities should ensure that flood risk is not increased elsewhere.
-Applications of over 1Ha in Flood Zone 1 (i.e. major development) should be accompanied by a Flood Risk Assessment. - 8.83.
+Applications of over 1Ha in Flood Zone 1 (i.e. major development) should be accompanied by a Flood Risk Assessment. - 8.82.
 Policy BN7 of the Joint Core Strategy and Policy SS2(1I) of the Part 2 Local Plan requires development to provide satisfactory surface water drainage and incorporate mitigation identified through an assessment of flood risk.

-- 8.84.
+- 8.83.
 The site is located within an area of high risk of surface water flooding.
-The Lead Local Flood Authority (LLFA) has raised concerns in relation to the capacity of the proposed drainage pipe design, storage pond design and flow control and overland flow routes which may affect surrounding residential properties. - 8.85.
+The Lead Local Flood Authority (LLFA) has raised concerns in relation to the capacity of the proposed drainage pipe design, storage pond design and flow control and overland flow routes which may affect surrounding residential properties. - 8.84.
 Revised Surface Water Drainage Details have been provided by the Applicants to address the concerns raised by the LLFA.
-Further comments from the LLFA in response to re-consultation are awaited.
-However in the absence of whether the further information submitted by the applicant would adequately address their concerns it is considered that the proposal is contrary to the requirements of Policy BN7 of the Joint Core Strategy and Policy SS2(1I) of the LPP2.
+The re-consultation response from LLFA (received on 09 September 2022) states that subject to pre-commencement planning conditions to ensure a detailed design of surface water drainage scheme for the site based on sustainable drainage principles and an assessment of the hydrological and hydro geological context of the development has been approved the proposal would adequately address their concerns and that the proposal therefore accords with the requirements of Policy BN7 of the Joint Core Strategy, Policy SS2(1I) of the LPP2 and the NPPF.